|

 grace?"
 "How do you know he's talking here to people that aren't

 saved?"
-Very simple, verse 8, they are called, "sinners" and they are
+Very simple, verse 8, they are called, "sinners" and

 called "double-minded."
 And nowhere in the Bible is the term "sinner"